rjorton/OIE2023/README.md

 **YOU DO NOT NEED TO ENTER THE COMMANDS IN THIS OVERVIEW SECTION!**

 In this practical, we will be aligning paired end reads to a reference sequence.
-Commands that you need to enter into the Terminal window (i.e. the command line) are presented in a box and with a different font, like this:
+Commands that you need to enter into the Terminal window (i.e. the command line) are presented in a 'code' box with a different font, like this:

 ```
 ls
 ```

-Sometimes a command is long and doesn’t fit on a single line on the screen (and screen sizes vary), but it should still be entered as one single line on the computer terminal.
+Sometimes a command can be long and may not be fully visible (but the code box is within a scrollpane to aid viewing), but the command should still be entered as one single command on the computer terminal.

 ```
-bwa mem -t 4 my_reference_file.fasta my_read_file_1.fastq my_read_file_2.fastq > my_output_file.sam
+bwa mem -t 4 my_really_long_reference_filename.fasta my_really_log_read_file_1.fastq my_really_long_read_file_2.fastq > my_really_long_output_file.sam
 ```

 A few Linux tips to remember: